 Charming and beautiful, orange-winged Amazon parrots are popular pets throughout the world.
-Because they love interacting with people, they are a good choice for experienced bird owners who want to form a close relationship with a parrot of their own.
-While they may not be the flashiest parrots, they are also not the feistiest, which is one more reason they make great pets.
+Because they love interacting with people, they are an excellent choice for experienced bird owners who want to form a close relationship with a parrot of their own.
+While they may not be the flashiest parrots, they are also not the feistiest, which is one more reason why they make great pets.

 Origin and History

-There are two subspecies as well.
-The micra orange-winged Amazon (Amazona amazonica micra) is found in the Guianas.
-The Tobago orange-winged Amazon (Amazona amazonica tobagensis) is from the islands of Trinidad and Tobago and grows to about 12 inches in length.
+There are two subspecies: the micra orange-winged Amazon (Amazona amazonica micra), found in the Guianas, and the 12-inch Tobago orange-winged Amazon (Amazona amazonica tobagensis) from Trinidad and Tobago.

 You'll find them to be more gentle and have milder personalities than other Amazons.
 As with any bird, however, individuals can break from the norm.
-Some from this species can be as moody as a yellow-naped Amazon.
+Some from this species can be moody like yellow-naped Amazons.

-Orange-winged Amazons have a reputation for going through a hormonal bluffing stage as they reach sexual maturity.
-This is common in many Amazons and it does pass, though it can last for up to two years.
-The birds, particularly males, can become a little aggressive and bite people.
-For this reason, they are recommended for experienced bird owners with a lot of patience.
+Orange-winged Amazons have a reputation for going through a hormonal bluffing stage as they approach sexual maturity (age 4 months to 1 year).
+This stage is common in many Amazons, and it does pass, though it can last for up to two years.
+Males particularly become a little aggressive and may bite.
+For this reason, they are best suited for experienced bird owners with a lot of patience.

-Due to their natural instinct of joining groups with other birds, these parrots are very social.
+Many people enjoy this bird because it is intelligent and a quick learner.
+Due to their instinct of joining groups with other birds, these parrots are very social.
 While some may choose a favorite person, most will get along great with a family.
 However, Amazons and young children are generally not a good fit.